Coding4Glory/modneo-confman/README.md

     opts = {
         ---The directory where the plugin categories are located, defaults to
         ---lua/plugins.
-The path is expected to be relative. plugin_lib = vim.fs.joinpath('lua', 'plugins'),
+The path is expected to be relative.
+        ---@type string
+        plugin_lib = vim.fs.joinpath('lua', 'plugins'),
+        ---The strategy to use to distinguish between enabled and disabled
+        ---configurations.
+This setting defines if following options are
+        ---considered.
+Possible options are 'symlink' and 'rename', defaults to
+        ---'symlink' on linux and 'rename' on Windows.
+        ---@type Modneo.ConfmanStrategy
+        strategy = 'symlink',
+        ---The suffix to add to disabled files if the strategy is set to rename disabled_suffix = '.off',
+        ---This setting is only considered for the *symlink* strategy.
-        ---The directory where links to enabled plugins shall be stored
+        ---The directory where links to enabled plugins shall be stored.
-        ---if not existing the directory will be created in the plugin_dir.
-        ---The same directory has to be set in lazy, will be created within
+        ---It needs to be created in the plugin_dir.
+The same directory has to
-        ---plugin_dir.
+        ---be set in lazy.
+        ---@type string
         link_dir = 'enabled',
         ---The directory where the user configuration is stored, defaults to
         ---`~/.config/nvim.` The default value is retrieved via `stdpath` so
         ---setting this value is usually not required and also not recommended
         ---doing so will change the *state* folder for the plugin which in
-        ---this case defaults to the config directory by purpose. config_root = vim.fn.stdpath('config'),
+        ---this case defaults to the config directory by purpose.
+        ---@type string
+        config_root = vim.fn.stdpath('config'),
-        ---the suffix part of a file glob pattern without leading asterisk
+        ---The suffix part of a file glob pattern without leading asterisk.
-        ---has to start with a dot (will not be added automatically) except
+        ---It has to start with a dot (will not be added automatically) except
         ---your system does not use dot's for file suffix separation (is there
         ---any where neovim runs on?).
-        ---Might be set to .lua to ignore .vim files or vice versa. default_filter = '.[lv][iu][am]',
+Might be set to .lua to ignore .vim
+        ---files or vice versa.
+        ---@type string
+        default_filter = '.[lv][iu][am]',
+        ---the sign used to highlight enabled plugins in the dialog window
+        ---@type string
+        enabled_sign = '*'
     },
 },
 ```

+The advantage of symlinks is to keep syntax highlighting and lsp enabled if
+your neovim is configured for plugin development.

 ## Usage 🛠

+### Plugin configs 🗂

+Organize your plugins into categories by putting them into subfolders as shown.
+This figure this matches the default config with categories *basics*,
+*container* and *ide*:

+    .config/nvim/lua/plugins
+    ├── basics
+    ├── container
+    └── ide

+create also an enabled folder if the symlink strategy is used.

+    .config/nvim/lua/plugins
+    ├── ...
+    └── enabled

+Folders will be seen as categories, further hierarchies are currently not
+supported.

+### symlink strategy 🔗

 At this point the plugin is meant to be used in conjunction with lazy.
+To make
-To make this work the link dir should be the only folder imported by lazy.
-Following example should give you the details if you're familiar with lazy.
+this work the link dir should be the only folder imported by lazy.
+Following
+example should give you the details if you're familiar with lazy.

 > If not you should learn more about your configuration before continuing 😉